ChuksJoshuaa/Storefront/README.md

 ## Installation

 After you clone the repository, you want to create a virtual environment, so you have a clean python installation.
-You can do this by running the command
+You can do this by running the command.

 ```
 python -m venv env